Jamaican parakeet Eupsittula nana

 Threats

-Furtive hunting at a small scale for mascot purposes as well as for food or pest control in crop fields
+Furtive hunting at a small scale for pet trade as well as for food or pest control in crop fields.